 Our flagship Virtual Production (VP) diploma teaches everything from the VFX and GAME programs and real-time technologies.
 DAVE School students will learn: how to use LED wall virtual sets, lighting and production techniques for photo-real, real-time production, emerging production technologies, and many leading-edge approaches to the ever-evolving world of contemporary media creation.

-The DAVE School’s Virtual Production diploma program spans 18 months - with the first twelve months consisting of live, online classes, followed by six months of on-campus lessons here on the backlot of Universal Studios Florida™.
+The DAVE School’s Virtual Production diploma program spans 18 months - with the first twelve months consisting of live classes, followed by six months of on-campus lessons here on the backlot of Universal Studios Florida™.

 About The DAVE School